Jawabiscuit/halite3/org/intro-halite-3-ai-coding-competition.md

 Also, there is an embedded tutorial that is worth going through.
 Beyond this, it can also be helpful to download the files locally, if only just to read the source code.
-It's all heavily commented and it's a good idea to know what's already available to you to use (methods, functions...etc).
+It's all heavily commented and it's a good idea to know what's already available to you to use (methods, functions&#x2026;etc).

-For example, if you download the local code, and go into the hlt directory, check out =entity.py=, you can see various methods for each of the entities in the game.
-If you check out =game_map.py=, you can see all of the methods you can call, such as finding out if a certain position is occupied by a ship or structure, and even a simple navigation function that you'll probably eventually want to modify.
+For example, if you download the local code, and go into the hlt directory, check out `entity.py`, you can see various methods for each of the entities in the game.
+If you check out `game_map.py`, you can see all of the methods you can call, such as finding out if a certain position is occupied by a ship or structure, and even a simple navigation function that you'll probably eventually want to modify.